The Complete Guide to Dispersed Camping in British Columbia, Alberta, and the Rest of Canada

 Upon entering a rec site, be sure to read the board and rules (if posted) as some sites are manned by site hosts whereas some have a dropbox for payment.
 Fees are very nominal in rec sites (if any) making them an excellent option for travellers looking to get off the beaten path with the comfort of knowing you’re not trespassing on private property or camping illegally.

-Where to find recreation sites in BC
+Where to find free camping in British Columbia

 - Backroads Mapbooks can be bought online or in-store (can often be found at gas stations) and is the country’s most trusted resource for outdoor adventures.
 There’s nothing like having a physical copy in your campervan at all times should technology fail!
 They also have an online paid app if you prefer to have something on your phone.